 The students produced news stories on topics including the naming ceremony for RSU’s new $4 million Stratton Taylor Library, the conversion of RSU-TV to a digital broadcasting signal, Oklahoma’s EDGE economic development session that RSU helped host and a campus chili cookoff contest.

 Chris Anderson of Claremore served as the show’s producer, with Katie Hart of Claremore serving as associate producer.
 Steve Doyle and Misti Grannemann, both of Claremore, were the show’s anchors.
 Reporters included Anderson; Sheila Blankenship of Pittsburg, Okla.; Doyle, Rana Peters and James Walker, all of Claremore; and Camee Wyatt of Stigler, Okla.
 In-studio camera operators were Dexter Hardy of Claremore and Wyatt.
-Ryan Prewitt of Claremore provided electronic graphics, and Prewitt and Tywone Parks of Haskell served as photojournalists.
+Ryan Prewitt of Claremore provided electronic graphics and served as photojournalists.

 Dale McKinney, RSU-TV production manager, served as director with Parks as technical director.
 The students were mentored by RSU-TV production department members Tim Yoder, Mona King and Bryan Crain and RSU broadcast faculty Dr. Paul Shaffer and David Nelson.